storj/storj/docs/blueprints/referral-manager-v1.md

 _User Interface_

 1. Users will have a referral tab on the UI.
 When clicked, it will trigger the satellite to send a request to retrieve referral links from the Referral Manager:
-    - The Referral Manager will query unredeemed tokens in the `tokens` table for this user ID and satellite.
+    - The Referral Manager will attempt to generate and/or fetch unredeemed tokens in the `tokens` table for this user ID and satellite.
-        - If there are unredeemed tokens, the Referral Manager will respond to the satellite's request with the tokens.
-        - If no unredeemed tokens are found for this user ID and such user ID doesn't exist in the Referral Manager's `users` table, the Referral Manager will add an entry for this user ID and in the `users` table.
+        - If the user ID doesn't exist in the Referral Manager's `users` table, the Referral Manager will add an entry for this user ID and satellite in the `users` table and return an empty response to the satellite.
+        - If the `users` table contains a value larger than `0` for `new_tokens` for this user ID, the Referral Manager will generate that number of new tokens, add the new unredeemed tokens to the `tokens` table, and set the value of `new_tokens` for that user to `0` in the `users` table.
+        - If there are unredeemed tokens in the `tokens` table, the Referral Manager will respond to the satellite's request with the tokens.
+Otherwise, it will return an empty response.
     - The satellite receives the response from Referral Manager.
         - If the response payload contains tokens, the satellite will display them in the UI.
         - If it's an empty response payload, the satellite will display a message `No available referral links.
 Try again later.`